Sheila-Mwa/data-manipulation-visualisation.R/README.md

 ## Key Findings
-1. Treatment effectiveness varies across groups, with notable differences in follow-up scores
+1. Treatment groups A and B have lower average follow-up scores than the Control group, suggesting treatment effectiveness.
+Treatment A outperforms Treatment B.
-2. Adverse events show distinct patterns across treatment groups
+2. Treatment groups A and B show higher adverse events compared to the Control, indicating potential side effects.
+Treatment B has a higher median of adverse events than Treatment A.
-3. Age distribution reveals demographic patterns in the trial population
+3. The age distribution is evenly spread across the 26-55 range.
+There is clustering in the 30s and 40s, providing a balanced demographic overview.
-4. Gender differences exist in treatment responses
+4. Gender differences exist in treatment responses.
+In treatment A, Male show greater improvement, while in treatment B, Female show greater improvement.
-5. Baseline scores show correlation with treatment outcomes
+5. Baseline scores show negative correlation with treatment outcomes.

 ## Contributing